-The ‘It should never have worked but it did’ facelift: 1983’s Ford Fiesta
+The it really should never have worked but it did facelift: 1983’s Ford Fiesta

 The 1976 Ford Fiesta’s sales successes made it so ubiquitous that its appearance ceased to be either noticeable or remarkable.
 This however belies Köln-Merkenich’s initial design, which under the stylistic leadership of Uwe Bahnsen was neat, well executed and had, by the tail end of the ’70s, worn well.
 However as a new decade began, it began to appear dated against newer and sleeker rivals.